how to

 As you should you, one of the biggest features in 0x10c (I'll just call it "Zero") is the DCPU 16-bit computer.
 I found a mod that's been out since December, 2011, called ComputerCraft which can be found here.

-The first time I saw the name, 0x10c, I said to myself, "What the hell?
+How to pronounce 0x10c The first time I saw the name, 0x10c, I said to myself, "What the hell?
 How do I even pronounce that?".
 I went to the official site for 0x10c and read about the game.
 I discovered that the "c" is an exponent, so I figured it was a math problem.